Gitii/webdev_exercise/README.md

 ## Setup

+### Getting Started & Usage
+* Execute `yarn` in the root folder of repository to install all dependencies
+* Execute `yarn start` in the root folder of repository to start both frontend and backend in parallel
+* Execute `yarn test` in the root folder of repository to execute all tests in sequence

 ### Design considerations
 * I have opted for a node.js backend implementation because I am not familiar enough with the used python frameworks
 * Both backend and frontend are written in *Typescript* and have a *100% test coverage*.
 Some parts are only covered indirectly, but I think that's sufficient for this challenge.